nimpo/getOSMAttendance/README.md

 This script was designed to authenticate to the Online Scout Manager site and download attendance data using the undocumented API.

-To use this script you will need an API key via the service https://www.onlinescoutmanager.co.uk/main.php As the service uses XMLHTTPRequests to load most pages via JSON I cannot give you a permalink (AFAIK).
+To use this script you will need an API key via the service https://www.onlinescoutmanager.co.uk/main.php .
+(As the service uses XMLHTTPRequests to load most pages via JSON I cannot give you a permalink, AFAIK).
 1. Expand "Settings" (bottom of left pane)
 2. Select "My Account Details"
-3. From the new menu on the left in the main pane select "Develpoer Tools"
+3. From the new menu on the left in the main pane select "Developer Tools"
 4. Click Create Application button (top right)
   - This will give you a client_id and client_secret: keep these secret; keep these safe
 5. Register a *Redirect URL* for your application by clicking on the application name in the "My Applications" tab